islaytitans/alien/docs/src/GM/hod1.md

 - The Chute airlock is functional
 - Rooms are flooded with **Extreme** Radiation and are exposed to space
 - There is nothing here but death on this deck

-## Deck F and G Causeways

-- Read
-  - "Gravity fluctuates from the black hole buffet the passageway, causing it to sway and creak ever so slightly.
-  - "As you move down the corridor, the light ahead begins to flicker.
-  - Pause, and when the players begin to talk, pick up and drop the core rulebook on the table hard
-  - "WHAM!
-Something has hit the top of the causeway in front of you.
-  - "A thick shadow squeaks across the transparent wall.
-Then there is nothing **+1 Stress level**
-- It's a Protomorph Trilobite p66, if PCs don't pursue it, it will ignore them.
-If they insist however...

 ## Deck F - Corrections Modules